Key Takeaways:

 At the end of the day, both parties must agree to the conditions on their own.

-Mediators don’t pass judgment, they’re only present to grease the wheels and help the spouses reach agreements on the issues at hand.
+Mediators don’t pass judgment; they’re only present to grease the wheels and help the spouses reach agreements on the issues at hand.
 A judge ultimately must sign off on any divorce decision, but may not if a deal skews too far to one side.

-Once official, then it becomes legally binding.
+Once official, it becomes legally binding.

-How Long Does It Take?
+How Long Does The Mediation Process Take?

 As with other cases, the more complex and contentious, the longer and more in-depth the process.
 Shorter cases also often mean lower costs, a nice bonus.